How the Timeline for Confirming Trump’s SCOTUS Nominee Will Play Out

 Step 1: President Trump makes his nomination.

-Trump said on Monday that he would announce his nominee on Friday or “probably Saturday,” and that he still wants the Senate to vote to confirm his pick before the election.
-Once he makes his decision and announcement, he’ll need to send a letter to the Senate officially notifying them about his nominee.
+Trump says he will announce his nominee on Saturday, and has indicated that he still wants the Senate to vote to confirm his pick before the election.
+Once he makes his announcement, he’ll need to send a letter to the Senate officially notifying them about his nominee.

-Selecting a qualified nominee and vetting them usually takes a considerable amount of time, but it’s not clear how big of a concern that is to Trump in this case, particularly if he nominates federal appeals judge Amy Coney Barrett, as many expect him to.
+Selecting a qualified nominee and vetting them usually takes a presidential administration a considerable amount of time, but it’s not clear how big of a concern that is to Trump in this case, particularly if he nominates federal appeals judge Amy Coney Barrett, as many expect him to.
 Barrett was already vetted as a finalist to replace Justice Anthony Kennedy in 2018, but Trump selected Brett Kavanaugh instead.

 Step 2: The nomination goes to the Senate Judiciary Committee.

-Note: This post has been updated to reflect Trump confirming that he will announce his nominee on Saturday.